 Table 3 shows the projected outcomes of the Fund's annualized returns over various horizons given a passive implementation of the targets in the Strategic Asset Allocation.
 The projections are based on year-by-year economic and financial simulations.
-They illustrate the broad range of possible outcomes, but support the long-term consistency of the Strategic Asset Allocation and the 7.25% actuarial assumed rate of return.
-However, over the next 10-years, the Fund is unlikely to achieve the 7.25% return.
-Some of these projected lower returns are expected to be offset by low inflation and active investment management strategies.
-Moreover, targeting a 7.25% return over the next ten years would require increasing the Fund's volatility by more than 30% and risk large contribution rate increases.
+The projections illustrate the broad range of possible outcomes but support the long term consistency of the Strategic Asset Allocation and the 6.5% actuarial assumed rate of return.
+However, over the next 10 years, the Fund is unlikely to achieve the 6.5% return.
+Some of these projected lower returns are expected to be offset by active investment management strategies.